 The semi-round toe is our most popular choice, which is why it's used on all of our pre-made bats.
 It assists you in sliding your bat into the crease and removes the vulnerable corners of a square toe

-Each cricket bat willow tree is grown in the UK for around 20 years before being processed & into raw clefts.
-The clefts then get sent to Meerut, India.
+Each cricket bat English willow tree is grown in the UK for around 20 years before being processed & into raw clefts.

-Our high-quality Singapore Manu cane & cork cane handles are made in Jalandhar.
-The handles then get sent to Meerut for splicing into our clefts.
+Our Singapore Manu cane & cork cane handles (made in Jalandhar) get spliced into our clefts.
 The clefts are then machined and go through our three-stage pressing process, which maximises the potential performance of each piece of willow.
-They then get shaped by hand and finished.

-The bats are then shipped to New Zealand, where they go through all of our quality checks given a final grade put into stock.
-We trust in our process, which allows you to walk to the crease with confidence, knowing that you're using a premium product that will perform under pressure.
+Every Fantail bat goes through its final quality checks in our Auckland workshop.
+We trust in our process, which allows you to walk to the crease with confidence, knowing that you're using a bat that performs under pressure.